If you’re tired of taking regular photos and want a different type of challenge, then smartphone abstract photography might be just what you need.

 The photo you see above is of a burning light bulb filament.
 It probably didn’t take you that long to figure out.

 Nonetheless, it’s refreshing to see something you always encounter from a different perspective.
-So keep in mind that way of thinking once you start taking abstract photos of your own.
+So keep in mind that way of thinking once you start taking abstract photos of your own with your smartphone.

 Experiment With Perspective